 Whether as a coupe or convertible, the 1-Series is more of a 2+2 than a vehicle with a full backseat.
-But in a nod to practicality, the rear seat of the 2010 1-Series includes both a pass-through and 60/40 split-folding access to the trunk.
+But in an appreciable nod to everyday practicality, the rear seat of the 2010 1-Series features both a pass-through and convenient 60/40 split-folding access to the trunk.
 The compact folding mechanism of the convertible's soft top even ensures usable trunk space with the top down.

-The BMW 1-Series, as either a coupe or convertible, is designed to seat four.
+The BMW 1-Series, as either a coupe or convertible, has been designed to seat four.
 ConsumerGuide points out that the front allows “ample room for adults on comfortable seats.”
-As expected in a car of this size, the rear seat gets mixed reviews.
-ConsumerGuide reports that the backseat offers “enough headroom and legroom for an average-size adult to sit behind another average-size adult.”
+As can be expected from a car of this size, the second row receives mixed reviews.
+ConsumerGuide says that the backseat offers “enough headroom and legroom for an average-size adult to sit behind another average-size adult.”
 The reviewer adds a caveat, however, which is that “any front-seater over six-feet tall will delete rear legroom behind them.”
-Additionally, “elbow space is very tight in the coupe and even less in the convertible” for rear occupants.
-Reviewers at Kelley Blue Book characterize the seating in the back of the BMW 1-Series as “comfortable but cozy.”
+Additionally, “elbow space is very tight in the coupe and even less in the convertible” for rear seat passengers.
+The folks at Kelley Blue Book chcaracterize the 1-Series' back seats as “comfortable but cozy.”

-Aside from trunk space, there's not much storage room on the 2010 1-Series, as ConsumerGuide notes that “interior storage is limited to a small glovebox and smaller console box, along with a tiny console bin and map pockets.”
+Aside from trunk room, there is not an excess of handy storage space inside the BMW 1-Series.
+ConsumerGuide states that “interior storage is limited to a small glovebox and smaller console box, along with a tiny console bin and map pockets.”

 Most reviewers are impressed with the interior quality of the 1-Series.
 Kelley Blue Book lauds the fact that the “interior treatment of the 1 Series is anything but cheap.”
 Edmunds says, “Despite being the cheapest BMW sold, the vehicle's interior materials are consistent with its larger and more lavish siblings.”
-Cars.com, however, remarks that on BMWs 2010 1-Series “the leather is less luxurious" and the "plastic also seems to be a lower grade in a few places" compared to the 3- and 5-Series BMWs.
+Cars.com, however, notes that on BMWs 2010 1-Series “the leather is less luxurious” compared to BMW's other models and that some of its plastic trim isn't quite as solid.

-Solid build quality contributes to the low level of ride noise, which ConsumerGuide says is “well checked,” and “top down, the convertible requires only slightly raised voices at highway speeds.”
-Motor Trend, however, observes that the convertible top “generates wind noise.”
+Excellent build quality contributes to the low level of ride noise, which ConsumerGuide says is “well checked,” and “top down, the convertible requires only slightly raised voices at highway speeds.”
+Motor Trend, however, points out that the convertible top “generates wind noise.”

-Ride quality on the BMW 2010 1-Series is a function of trim level and options, but there aren't really any surprises here.
+Ride quality on the BMW 2010 1-Series is a function of just which trim level and options you select, but there aren't any big surprises here.
 ConsumerGuide finds that “the tested 128i convertible [rides] surprisingly well, easily soaking up smaller road blemishes and pavement heaves.”
-However, opting for the 135i brings a “sport suspension and 18-inch tires, a combination that reacts much more sharply to bad pavement, yet never feels harsh."
-Customers should expect that the 135i in full sport mode will feature a rougher ride than the 128i with more comfortable settings.
+However, opting for the 135i brings a “sport suspension and 18-inch tires, a combination that reacts much more sharply to bad pavement, yet never feels harsh.”
+Not surprisingly, a 1-Series with the available sport suspension will ride a lot stiffer than one with the standard setup.